hajowieland/terraform-k8s-the-real-hard-way-aws/README.md

-# Terraform Kubernetes the (right) hard way on AWS!
+# Terraform - Kubernetes The (real) Hard Way on AWS!

-This little project creates the infrastructure in Terraform for my blog post [Kubernetes the (right) hard way on AWS](https://napo.io/posts/kubernetes-the-right-hard-way-on-aws/).
+This little project creates the infrastructure in Terraform for my blog post [Kubernetes The (real) Hard Way on AWS](https://napo.io/posts/kubernetes-the-real-hard-way-on-aws/).

-> AWS CDK Python code available 🔗 [HERE](https://github.com/hajowieland/cdk-py-k8s-the-right-hard-way-aws)
+> AWS CDK Python code available 🔗 [HERE](https://github.com/hajowieland/cdk-py-k8s-the-real-hard-way-aws)

 You can practice creating a multi node K8s Cluster yourself for training purposes or CKA exam preparation.